giantswarm/docs/src/content/guides/installing-optional-ingress-controller/index.md

 ### Which releases do not ship with an ingress controller?

-Currently only clusters on our AWS installations that have a release version greater than 10.0.0 ship without an ingress controller by default.
+Currently only clusters on our AWS installations that have a release version newer than 10.0.0 ship without an ingress controller by default.

 Clusters on Azure and KVM (On-premises) continue to include the nginx-ingress-controller as a default component.